cculianu/Fulcrum/README.md

 Once the server finishes synching it will behave like an ElectronX/ElectrumX server and it can receive requests from Electron Cash.

+You may also wish to read the [Fulcrum manpage](https://github.com/cculianu/Fulcrum/blob/master/doc/unix-man-page.md).

 #### Admin Script: FulcrumAdmin

 `Fulcrum` comes with an admin script (`Python 3.6+` is required on the system to run this script).
 You may send commands to `Fulcrum` using this script.
 The script requires that an **admin port** (config var `admin=`, CLI arg `-a`) be configured for your server.
 To run the script, execute `./FulcrumAdmin -h` and you will see a list of possible subcommands that you can send to `Fulcrum`.
 Here are two of the most popular commands to try (the below assumes the `admin` port is on port `8000`):